sheetal-vartak/Final-Capstone-Project-Predict-Heart-Disease/README.md

 This cardiovascular disease prediction model demonstrates **strong performance (92.3% ROC-AUC)** in identifying patients at risk for heart disease.
 The analysis reveals that **exercise-related symptoms and ECG patterns** are the most powerful predictors, followed by age, blood sugar, and gender.

-By implementing this screening tool, healthcare providers can:
+With this analysis, healthcare providers can:
 - **Detect heart disease earlier** in at-risk patients
 - **Allocate resources more effectively** to those who need them most
 - **Save lives** through timely intervention and preventive care

-The model is ready for clinical validation and pilot deployment.

 ---

-*Report generated from cardiovascular disease prediction analysis*
-*Data source: Heart disease dataset (918 patients, 12 features)*